lichsimo/Pihole/README.md

 ```

 ### Configuration
-cloudflared will be installed as root
+Cloudflared will be installed as root<br>
+Under proxy-dns-upstream you can define your doh counterpart
 ``` bash
 # create configuration
 sudo mkdir /etc/cloudflared/